vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_commands_code.md

 ## The VkInit module

-If you remember the article that explored the project files, we commented that the vk_initializers module will contain abstraction over the initialization of vulkan structures.
+If you remember the article that explored the project files, we commented that the vk_initializers module will contain abstraction over the initialization of Vulkan structures.
 Lets go abstract the 2 Info structures into there, for easier readability.

 vk_initializers.h